 “A lot of times, a lot of days on market can just be really terrible photos.
-If the photos that the seller’s agent has chosen don’t actually create a type of feeling in a buyer going through a million listings on Redfin, then it’s going to sit.”
+If the photos that the seller’s agent has chosen don’t actually create a type of feeling in a buyer going through a million listings [online], then it’s going to sit.”

 With these insights in mind, home sellers need to consider the differences between revamping and relisting.
 Revamping a listing might include improved photos, a more appealing description, adding drone footage or a virtual tour, and even a price adjustment.

 A lot of sellers are scared off by news headlines that it’s a bad time to sell, so you have a little less competition.
 So if you actually do the work of making it beautiful, clean, and sexy, you’re going to be a standout.
 Real homebuyers who need to find a place to live are going to pay attention to you.
 Where in the past, you might have been lost in a sea of inventory, now you can stand out.

 - Courtney Poulos Real Estate AgentCloseCourtney Poulos Real Estate Agent at Acme Real Estate

 - Years of Experience 14

 Pros and cons of relisting your home for sale

 Though delisting and relisting is often a good strategy to take for homes that are withering on the market, it does carry some risk as well.